GMA Network (company): Citynet Television

-On August 27, 1995, GMA Network, Inc. inaugurate its first ultra-high-frequency channel through DWDB-TV channel 27 in Metropolitan Manila.
+On August 27, 1995, GMA Network Inc. inaugurate its first ultra-high-frequency channel through DWDB-TV channel 27 in Metropolitan Manila.
 It was the first UHF television channel operated by a major broadcast network in the Philippines.
 GMA Network Inc. launches its new channel under the Citynet Television brand and decided to expand its local programming business.
 Studios are located at the GMA Network Center in Quezon City.
 In April 1999, Citynet Television ceased its commercial operation and later on reformatted into a local music channel.

 CGMA

-In the 1990s, GMA Network, Inc. ventures into cable television via CGMA, a cable channel available on Home Cable.
-It broadcast defunct and previously aired shows on GMA Network.
-Eventually, CGMA ceased its commercial operation when Home Cable entered into a memorandum of agreement to consolidate the operation of its company with Lopez-owned Sky Cable, an ABS-CBN Corporation subsidiary, GMA Network Inc.'s main competitor.
+On February 1, 1993, GMA Network Inc. ventured into cable television via CGMA, is a 24 hour cable channel available on Home Cable, Sky Cable and Destiny Cable.
+It broadcast defunct and previously aired shows on GMA Network from 1980–2000.
+Eventually, CGMA ceased its commercial operation on July 25, 2001 when Home Cable and Destiny Cable entered into a memorandum of agreement to consolidate the operation of its company with Sky Cable's parent company Sky Cable Corporation, a subsidiary of ABS-CBN Corporation, GMA Network Inc.'s main competitor.

 GMA didn't have its own cable channel until 2005 with the launch of GMA Pinoy TV, but unlike CGMA, GMA Pinoy TV (and its sister channels) only caters to international audiences.

 Fox Filipino

 Fox Filipino was an archive entertainment cable television channel launched on March 1, 2012.
 It featured Filipino-produced programming from GMA Network and Filipino movies from GMA Pictures, entries from the Cinemalaya Philippine Independent Film Festival, selected Asian and Hollywood movies, and selected foreign programming dubbed in Filipino language.
-After 8 years of broadcasting, Fox Networks Group announced that Fox Filipino would cease broadcast on July 7, 2020, as GMA and TV5 archived content were moved to GMA's digital television channel, Heart of Asia and Cignal-run satellite channel, One Screen, respectively.
+After 8 years of broadcasting, Fox Networks Group announced that Fox Filipino would cease broadcast on July 7, 2020, as GMA and TV5 archived content were moved to GMA's digital television channels, Heart of Asia, Pinoy Hits and Cignal-run satellite channel, One Screen, respectively.